palewire/first-visual-story/readthedocs/index.rst

     @import 'node_modules/leaflet/dist/leaflet';

-Create a placeholder in the page template where the map will live.
+Now, back in the index.nunjucks template, we should create a placeholder in the page template where the map will live.

 .. code-block:: jinja
-    :emphasize-lines: 2

-    {% block content %}
     <div id="map"></div>
-    {% endblock %}

 Add a new file named `map.js` to the `_scripts` directory.
 Import it in `main.js`.